Start on Your Path to an MA in Arts and Creative Enterprise Leadership Degree

 What You’ll Need for Your Application

 The Bolz Center curriculum and experiential learning is based in a business school and rooted in principles of community development.
-Please write a statement of purpose (SOP) for pursuing a degree in the Bolz Center, specifically, why Bolz and why now?
-A typical SOP is 1 or 2 pages.
+Please write a Statement of Purpose (SOP) for pursuing a degree in the Bolz Center, specifically, why Bolz and why now?

 At the Bolz Center, we teach and learn arts leadership and entrepreneurship through the practice of arts-based community development, or creative placemaking.
 Please describe for us a creative placemaking project you have been involved in implementing, or describe one that you admire, and what impacts or outcomes it produced for the intended community.

-Please use this optional essay to communicate additional information about yourself that is not otherwise represented in the application and that you feel would benefit the admissions committee.
+Please use this optional essay to communicate additional information about yourself that is not otherwise represented in the application, and that you feel would benefit the admissions committee.
 Limit essay response to 600 words.